lxc/distrobuilder/doc/tutorials/use.md

 ### Create an image for LXD

 To build an image for LXD, run `distrobuilder`.
-We are using the `build-lxd` option to create an image for LXD.
+We are using the `build-incus` option to create an image for LXD.

 - To create a container image:

   ```
-  sudo $HOME/go/bin/distrobuilder build-lxd ubuntu.yaml
+  sudo $HOME/go/bin/distrobuilder build-incus ubuntu.yaml
   ```

 - To create a VM image:

   ```
-  sudo $HOME/go/bin/distrobuilder build-lxd ubuntu.yaml --vm
+  sudo $HOME/go/bin/distrobuilder build-incus ubuntu.yaml --vm
   ```

-See {ref}`howto-build-lxd` for more information about the `build-lxd` command.
+See {ref}`howto-build-incus` for more information about the `build-incus` command.

 If the command is successful, you will get an output similar to the following (for a container image).
 The `incus.tar.xz` file is the description of the container image.
 The `rootfs.squasfs` file is the root file system (rootfs) of the container image.
 The set of these two files is the _container image_.